 These headphones come with noise cancelling, helping to block out unwanted background sounds.
 They also come with a charging case which will give you 24 hours of listening.

-They're normally on sale for £129, but Amazon currently has them for £99.
+They're normally on sale for £129, but they can currently be bought for £115.

 We like: Comfortable, good build quality

 We Don't Like: Battery life could be better

 Samsung's answer to the Apple Airpods Pro, the Galaxy Buds Pro are wireless, in-ear headphones with active noise cancelling designed for use with Android devices.
 The earpieces are waterproof and they come with a small charging case, so you can charge the battery when you're not using them.